praneeth4u152/MicroServices/README.md

 Using Spring Cloud Bus to exchange messages about Configuration updates

-Simplify communication with other Microservices using Feign REST Client
+Simplify communication with other Microservices using Feign REST Client or Rest Template

 Implement client side load balancing with Ribbon